prakashgithubnew/CoreJava/SpringBoot/readme.md

 -----------------------------------------
 1. Remove Inefficient code
    Inefficient Code and Algorithms with worst time complexity O(n)
 2. Use asynchronous calls where ever it is necessary instead of synchronous calls as synchronous calls made performance impact
 3. Slow Database Queries
 4. Use profiling tools to monitor if any threads are still active and of no usage.
    Those threads can be killed immediately.
+5. Use Spring webflux instead of spring traditional approach as this might be more faster and uses optimal resources.
+It is known as reactive programming which comes under reactive programming model Spring WebFlux provides a non-blocking and event-driven programming model that allows developers to build scalable and high-performance web applications.
+Spring webflux can handle large number of concurrent users by using small number of threads.
+Spring webflux can be used for non blocking and asynchronous applications.
+6. Spring webflux uses reactive stack where as spring MVC uses servlet stack.
+7. Spring MVC is built to handle synchronous response where as spring webflux is used for asynchronous stack.
+8. Spring webflux is built on high concurrency and to handle non blocking I/O
+9. Spring webflux uses mono and webclient to handle non blocking I/O.
+10.

 **Spring Boot Filters and Interceptors**